 Human being is homo interpretans, the being that interprets, and meaning is always a possibility to a being that is prone to interpret.
 To homo interpretans text in general, and a quasi-text made up of marks and signs that mimic rather than instantiate a known writing system in particular, are naturally prone to holding out the possibility of meaning, and thus of soliciting interpretation.

-He then proposes that ‘asemic’ texts may not, in fact, be asemic but polysemic, so having many possible meanings:
+He then proposes that ‘asemic’ texts may not, in fact, be asemic but polysemic – so they have many possible meanings:

 In confronting a text without an intended, determinate content, interpretation will inevitably be a matter of imaginative flux and metamorphosis—of discovering and rediscovering possible meanings that are always subject to change and motion.
 This interpretive flux just is a consequence of the way the imagination is.
 By nature it is plastic and notable for its capacity to generate an almost bewilderingly variety of images and associations through its free play.